opsmop/opsmop/docs/source/language.rst

 Policy
 ======

-Policies are the top level objects in OpsMop.
-Policies describe what :ref:`roles` get applied to a system being configured.
+*Policies* are the top level objects in OpsMop.  *Policies* describe what :ref:`roles` get applied to a system being configured.

 Read `hello.py <https://github.com/vespene-io/opsmop-demo/blob/master/content/hello.py>`_ to see this structure in full.
-Below, we'll talk about a few parts of that file.
+Below, we'll talk about a few parts of that file in detail.

-Since OpsMop is Python, we always start by importing some classes.
+Since OpsMop is Python, we must always start by importing some classes.
 The following import is syntactic sugar to import the most commonly used classes:

 .. code-block:: python

     from opsmop.core.easy import *

-If you had written your own types, or wanted to pull in *any* python library at all, you could also do this here.
+If you had written your own types, or wanted to pull in any python library at all, you could also import them here.

-All policy files must contain a 'main' function which returns either a *Policy* object or a list of *Policy* objects.
+All *Policy* files must contain a 'main()' function which returns either a *Policy* object or a list of *Policy* objects.
-This main function does *NOT* need to be surrounded in the usual 'if __name__' pattern commonly found in Python files, nor do you need to call this function.
-The opsmop CLI (see :ref:`local`) will call it for you.
+This main function does not need to be surrounded in the usual 'if __name__' pattern commonly found in Python files, because you should not be calling this function - the opsmop CLI (see :ref:`local`) and corresponding API will be calling it for you.

+Here is a very basic Policy definition:

 .. code-block:: python